firebolt-db/godocs/docs/Guides/working-with-indexes/using-aggregating-indexes.md

   );
 ```

-### Creating the index on empty tables is preferred

-Whenever possible, we strongly recommend that you create aggregating indexes for a fact table when the table is empty, before you run the first `INSERT` command to ingest data.

 ### Aggregating indexes can’t be modified

 You can’t modify aggregating indexes after you create them.
 To modify an aggregating index, use the `DROP AGGREGATING INDEX` command, and then use `CREATE AGGREGATING INDEX` to specify a new index for the same table.